dancingwolfeyes/Ada-Dev/Application/Logic Assessment.md

 It *could* have been that she rides a surface street bus to the station and had that prior bus schedule affect her timing.

-It *could* have been that there was a cute check out worker at the Harvard Market that she is drawn to.
+It *could* have been that there was a cute worker at the Harvard Market that she is drawn to.

 It *could* have been closer to other places she liked to visit while in the area.

 It *could* be a lot of other things.
 However, there is *no correct answer to this question at this time*.
-It does not provide enough information to make a solid conclusion.
+The scenario does not provide enough information to make a solid conclusion.
 More study would be required.